aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-jpa-transaction-management.md

 **Integration with Aspectran**: Aspectran automates the lifecycle of the `EntityManager` and the start and completion of transactions through AOP.
 This allows developers to focus on implementing business logic without worrying about repetitive boilerplate code like connection management.

-## 2. Querydsl Integration and EntityQuery
+## 2. QueryDSL Integration and EntityQuery

-While the standard JPA `EntityManager` is powerful, it has limitations when writing complex dynamic queries, often requiring the use of string-based JPQL.
-Aspectran resolves this by integrating **QueryDSL** at the engine level.
+While the standard JPA `EntityManager` provides powerful features, it has limitations when writing complex dynamic queries because it requires the use of string-based JPQL.
+Aspectran overcomes these limitations and enhances developer productivity by integrating **QueryDSL** at the engine level.

-### Benefits of Adopting Querydsl
+### Benefits of Adopting QueryDSL
 1.  **Type-safety**: Queries are written in Java code rather than strings, allowing syntax errors to be caught immediately at compile time.
 2.  **Ease of Dynamic Queries**: Complex conditional query generation is handled intuitively through Java method calls.
 3.  **Increased Productivity**: IDE autocomplete features can be used to write queries, reducing typos and speeding up development.

 ### Aspectran's EntityQuery Interface
-Aspectran provides the **`EntityQuery`** interface, which combines the functionality of the `EntityManager` and Querydsl's `JPQLQueryFactory`.
-A single interface allows you to use both standard JPA methods and Querydsl's flexible API simultaneously.
+Aspectran provides the **`EntityQuery`** interface, which combines the functionality of the `EntityManager` and QueryDSL's `JPQLQueryFactory`.
+A single interface allows you to use both standard JPA methods and QueryDSL's flexible API simultaneously.

 #### Example Usage in a Data Access Object (DAO)
 ```java